top of page

 Module One: Safe System

 This module describes the main principles of the Safe System approach in which outcomes at the ‘sharp end’ are fed back to higher levels of the hierarchy to improve road safety.
 The Safe System approach highlights the role of actors at all levels of the system as responsible for safety.
-There can be many reasons why a collision occurs, and systems may need to be strengthened if lessons from the collision are to be learned.
+There can be many reasons why a collision occurs, and systems may need to be strengthened if lessons are to be learned.

 Module Two: Human Error